pkmmlxdb/ToolTalk/README.md

 ## Evaluating on new models

 The easiest way to evaluate on new models would be to create a new `Predictor` class that inherits from `tooltalk.evaluation.tool_executor.BaseAPIPredictor`.
-For an example of how to do this, see `tooltalk.evaluation.tool_executor.GPT3Predictor` and `tooltalk.evaluation.evaluate_openai.OpenAIPredictor`.
+For an example of how to do this, see `tooltalk.evaluation.tool_executor.GPT3Predictor` and `tooltalk.evaluation.evaluate.OpenAIPredictor`.

 ## Citing